You may be quite familiar with Medicare — as a payee. But when retirement approaches, you gain a new perspective: You’ll be the beneficiary.

 Some plans also include benefits for foreign travel medical emergencies, Part B Excess charges, and Part B deductibles, but plans including benefits for Part B deductibles are available only to those who became eligible for Medicare prior to January 1, 2020.

-When you’re considering Medicare Supplement plans, here are some things to remember:
+When you’re considering Medicare Supplement insurance plans, here are some things to remember:

 For Medicare Enrollment